MyAllocator/myallocator-ota-php/README.md

 #### Backend Interface

-The SDK library includes a backend interface definition location at `src/MyAllocator/Api/Inbound/MaInboundInterface.php` which must be implemented by your environment so that the router (MaRouter.php) may forward requests to your backend system.
+The SDK library includes a backend interface definition located at `src/MyAllocator/Api/Inbound/MaInboundInterface.php` which must be implemented by your environment so that the router (`MaRouter.php`) may forward requests to your backend system.
 You must instantiate an object of the class that implements this interface and pass it into the MaRouter object's construct during instantiation.
 Take a look at `examples/Receiver/MaInboundInterfaceStub.php` for a stub/example interface implementation and `examples/Receiver/MaReceiver.php` for how it is instantiated and passed into MaRouter.

 It is worth explicitly noting, the backend interface implementations must return an MaResponse object to the calling router (as suggested by the docblocks).